-A major challenge in executing the LIHEAP performance plan is in finding an effective way to gather the data that enter into vulnerable and high burden targeting indexes in a timely way.
-ACF has found the timeliness of such collection to be challenging, e.g., the LIHEAP Household Report's early deadlines.
-In addition, the RECS' relative infrequency presents an ongoing challenge, and the data collection requirements beginning in FY 2016 for grantees to assess energy burden and other program metrics in their states remain developmental in nature.
+A major challenge in executing the LIHEAP performance plan is in finding an effective way to gather the data that enter into vulnerable and high burden-targeting indexes in a timely way.
+ACF has found the timeliness of such collection to be challenging (e.g., the LIHEAP Household Report's early deadlines.
+In addition, the RECS' relative infrequency presents an ongoing challenge, and the data-collection requirements beginning in FY 2016 for grant recipients to assess energy-burden and other program metrics in their states remain developmental in nature.

 For FY 2011, ACF required states to report for the first time on the LIHEAP Household Report an unduplicated count of households receiving all types of LIHEAP benefits.
 This data is to allow ACF to indicate the targeting of all types of LIHEAP benefits, rather than just the targeting of heating benefits.
-All states were able to report an unduplicated count for FY 2018.
+All states were able to report an unduplicated count for FY 2019.

-&lt;sup>13 West Virginia's unduplicated count of households receiving any type of assistance excludes households who only received Emergency Furnace Repair and Replacement and/or Weatherization Assistance because the state has not developed procedures for comparing LIHEAP bill payment assistance recipients with LIHEAP-funded weatherization and/or emergency repair and replacement recipients.
+&lt;sup>14 West Virginia's unduplicated count of households receiving any type of assistance excludes households who only received Emergency Furnace Repair and Replacement and/or Weatherization Assistance because the state has not developed procedures for comparing LIHEAP bill payment assistance beneficiaries with LIHEAP-funded weatherization and/or emergency repair and replacement beneficiaries.
+Indiana's unduplicated count of households receiving any type of assistance may include a small number of households counted more than once because the state faced challenges in comparing LIHEAP bill payment assistance beneficiaries with LIHEAP-funded weatherization.